raysca/quiz/quizzes/web/javascript.md

 ## What is the purpose of the `new` keyword?

 - [ ] To create a new object.
-- [ ] To create a new object.
 - [x] To create a new instance of a constructor function.
 - [ ] To create a new instance of a class.

 ## What is the prototype chain?

-- [ ] The prototype chain is the chain of objects that are linked together by their prototype objects.
-- [ ] The prototype chain is the chain of objects that are linked together by their prototype objects.
 - [x] The prototype chain is the chain of objects that are linked together by their prototype objects.
-- [ ] The prototype chain is the chain of objects that are linked together by their prototype objects.
+- [ ] The prototype chain is how copy properties from one object to children.

 <details>
 <summary>Explanation</summary>